11 Best Bar Top Epoxy Brands [2026]

 8. Craft Resin

-This is another brand I have worked with and it’s also a good option for bar tops.
+This is another brand I have worked with and it’s also a good one for bar tops.
 This one is a 1:1 ratio of hardener and resin so it’s easy to work with.
 It also comes in small to larger sizes so you can order sample sizes before going ahead and pouring your whole bar top.

 Craft Resin